 When traveling, I like to bring back a little something that will remind me of the place or the experience.
 The last time I visited Kentucky, my dad took my family to Fort Boonesborough.
-I’m not a history buff like my husband and daughter are.
+I’m not a history buff like my husband and daughter.
 I went for the time with my daddy.
 That trip a handmade piece a pottery to fill with my daily java traveled in my luggage back to Colorado.
 When I use that cup, I always think of that day.
-We ate Barbeque at a picnic table, walked in the footsteps of those who were here long ago and spotted a gorgeous yellow flower on a popular tree.
+We ate Barbecue at a picnic table, walked in the footsteps of those who were here long ago, and spotted a gorgeous yellow flower on a popular tree.
 Later my son sketched the petals for my dad.
 My dad has the original and I have the print.
 I love that piece of art and so does my dad.

 This trip to Kentucky, I went alone.
 My dad turned seventy -four in July.
 My dad and I have had our ups and downs over the years, some of it I’ve caused and other times I haven’t.
 In the end it doesn’t matter.
 This year my dad bought me a bamboo hat rack, he gave me a teapot that he had excess of, and I found some gifts along the way for my husband, my son, and my son-in-law.
 This week my table arrived.
 The solid wood piece is tall and long and I’ll be able to fit bar stools underneath it.
 It now sits in my kitchen where people will gather around it.
 I’m really excited about the table.
 But things are only things.
 You can’t take them with you when you go.

 The most precious item I brought back isn’t tangible, but it is the most important, memories.
 I brought back many that are filled with love.
 The time that I spent with my daddy was priceless.
 I spent eight full days with him, ten if you include the travel days.
 I had his undivided attention most of the time and shared him with his kind, loving and caring significant other Debbie.